How to rescue a plant from overwatering

 Of course, preventing overwatering your plant is always better than having to rescue it afterwards, so read How to avoid overwatering your plants to get some tips & tricks for next time.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: October 17th, 2020 Last updated on: October 17th, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Oct 17, 2020 Last updated on: May 30, 2021